 Dare to dream and tell us Digital Immigrants how to better understand the Digital Natives in our society.

-CANTO you have been inserting Broadband in your theme for the last four years and so I challenge you to make your CANTO song a reality many people one voice.
+CANTO, you have been inserting the word ‘Broadband’ in your theme for the last four years and so I challenge you to make your CANTO song a reality ‘many people one voice.’

-You are established in 33 countries with 120 Members on 4 Continents, as providers of ICTs, in your hands rest the sustainable `rests the sustainable growth of the 40 Million people of this Region.
+You are established in 33 countries with 120 Members on 4 Continents, as providers of ICTs, in your hands rest the sustainable growth of the 40 Million people of this Caribbean Region.
 Their quality of life can be shaped by you.

-Dare to Dream.
+Dare to Dream!!!

 God bless you all in your endeavors throughout the course of this week of conferences.